sjhuang26/jeffrey-website/hugo/content/projects/math-trainer.md

 featured: false
 ---
 {{% slide %}}
+### Overview

+**Problem:** The Art of Problem Solving wiki, an archive of math problems, is organized in a coherent way but has a poor interface for browsing and navigating over this data.
+Furthermore, printing pages of problems and solutions in bulk with satisfactory formatting from the wiki was difficult if not impossible.

-Math Trainer allows users to browse math problems which are loaded from the Art of Problem Solving wiki.
-Data from the wiki is fetched, and the user selects year, test, and question.
-I wrote this in seventh grade, mainly for my own personal use.
+**Solution:** The app is a more convenient way to browse the wiki.
+Data from the wiki is fetched as the user selects year, test, and question.
+Furthermore, the app provides printouts of problems/solutions that have much better formatting.
+This was mainly for my own personal use.

 ![Screenshot](/s/math-trainer/screenshot.png)
 {{% /slide %}}